KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/quirks.md

 `OUTPUT_CONNECTOR=DP-1`
 Change `DP-1` to the correct output.
-You can find your display outputs on KDE using the command
+You can find your display outputs on **KDE Plasma** using the command

 ```
 kscreen-doctor -o
 ```

-You can find your display outputs in GNOME using this command
+You can find your display outputs in **GNOME** using this command

 ```
 gnome-randr